At Brownsover Community School we take safeguarding and the safety of children very seriously.

 The designated lead for safeguarding is Elisa Basnett (Headteacher).

 The deputy designated leads for safeguarding are: Rosemary Hercock (Bridges Leader),Helen Westerby (Deputy Headteacher), Emma Bishop (Family Support Worker), Sylvia Redhead (Senior Teacher), Carolyne Hobday (Bridges Deputy Lead) & Teresa Arbon (Bridges).

 If you have any concerns regarding the safeguarding of a child please contact the designated lead or one of the deputy leads in their absence.
-If the concern is regarding the Headteacher please contact Helen Owens - Chair of Governors at firstname.lastname@example.org or the Local Authority Designated Officers (LADO) Michelle Pinnock-Ouma (Mon - Wed) on 01926 745115 & Susan Majeed (Wed - Fri) on 01926 7426989.
+If the concern is regarding the Headteacher please contact Helen Owens - Chair of Governors at firstname.lastname@example.org or the Designated Officers (DO) Michelle Pinnock-Ouma (Mon - Wed) on 01926 745115 & Susan Majeed (Wed - Fri) on 01926 7426989.
 Or email: email@example.com

 What is Prevent?

 Prevent is part of CONTEST, the Government’s strategy to address terrorism.
 The main aim of Prevent is to stop people becoming terrorists or supporting terrorism.
 Prevent focuses on all forms of terrorist threats.
 E.g. international terrorism, far right extremists (among others).